 - Delivery Controller sends session hostname & IP address to storefront

-- Storefront creates the ICA File and sends it to Citrix Receiver
+- Storefront creates the ICA File and sends it to Citrix Workspace

-- Citrix Receiver determines and then checks that the connection to the session host can be established
+- Citrix Workspace determines and then checks that the connection to the session host can be established

-- Citrix Receiver establishes and ICA connection to the session host
+- Citrix Workspace establishes and ICA connection to the session host

 - Delivery Controller creates a user’s session